cjohnson318/cjohnson318.github.io/_posts/2025-05-16-tools-uv-marimo.markdown

 ## marimo

-You can use `uv` to install things globally using their "tool" subvommand:
+You can use `uv` to install things globally using their "tool" subcommand:
 `uv tool install tool-name`.
 I'll install `marimo` with it's recommended extras.
 `uv tool install "marimo[recommended]"`

-{% highlight python %}
-{% endhighlight %}